AabhasSao/LinkedListConsoleApp/README.md

 * all  print all integers in the linked list
 * delete  delete node at given index
 * pop  deletes the last node
-* reverse  figure it out yourself seems obvious to me
+* reverse  reverses the linked list
-* size size of the linked list\n\n";
+* size size of the linked list
 * insert  add an element at given index